Mythic Creatures: Dragons, Unicorns & Mermaids

-Opening Saturday, Feb.
-16, Mythic Creatures features unique cultural objects that highlight the surprising similarities and differences in the ways people around the world have envisioned and depicted mythic creatures.
-Organized by the American Museum of Natural History in New York, Mythic Creatures includes imaginative models and cast fossils of prehistoric animals to investigate how they could have — through misidentification, speculation, fear or imagination — inspired the development of some legendary creatures.
+Organized by the American Museum of Natural History in New York, the exhibit offers visitors range of colorful models and realistic cast fossils of prehistoric animals.
+Visitors can use these to investigate how the creatures depicted could have inspired people — through misidentification, speculation, fear or imagination — to conjure up some legendary creatures.

-For example, visitors will discover how narwhal tusks were believed to be magical remnants of unicorns, how dinosaur fossils may have been mistaken for the remains of griffins, and how tales of sea monsters may simply have been sightings of real creatures such as the giant squid.
+For example, visitors will discover how narwhal tusks were believed to be magical remnants of unicorn horns, how dinosaur fossils may have been mistaken for the remains of griffins, and how tales of sea monsters may simply have been fishermen’s tales of real creatures such as the giant squid.

 - Vibrant sculpture of the African water spirit Mami Wata.